edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 <cite>“AR enables immersive training without leaving the workplace, it provides new ways for trainers to illustrate, demonstrate, and explain.
 It is well documented that hands-on learning is more effective for many learners.
 After completing a task guided by AR (or a combination of AR and expert), trainees are much more likely to recall the necessary steps the next time they perform the task.” </cite>

 This hyper-connectivity tool is key to creating next-generation communication connections.
-Adopting AR can strengthen collaboration pathways internally (externally), making room for new opportunities for organizational innovation and differentiation (Faldi, 2018; Newman, 2016).
+Adopting augmented reality in corporate training can strengthen collaboration pathways internally (externally), making room for new opportunities for organizational innovation and differentiation (Faldi, 2018; Newman, 2016).

 ## Augmented reality training examples in today's workplaces